oracle-terraform-modules/terraform-oci-vcn/examples/rpc/rpc_from_vcn_module/README.md

 - a DRG attached to the VCN
 - the route rules to allow traffic through the Peering

-In the remote region will be created:
+In the requestor region will be created:
 - a VCN with, a public subnet for each given CIDR block, and an Internet Gateway
 - a DRG attached to the VCN
 - the route rules to allow traffic through the Peering